✦ Scandinavian-inspired design, curated for modern living

 Disclosure: As an Amazon Associate, we earn from qualifying purchases.
 If you click an affiliate link on this page and make a purchase, we may receive a commission at no extra cost to you.

-- Won’t turn on: Charge fully, inspect the charger, and clean dry battery contacts.
+• Won’t turn on: Charge fully, verify the charger, reconnect the handle/extension where applicable, and test again.

-- Won’t spin: Remove the brush head, clear debris, reseat the head, and avoid pressing hard.
+• Won’t spin: Remove the brush head, clear debris, reseat it securely, and test another head if available.

-- Stops after seconds: Recharge, reduce pressure, and check for a jammed brush or failing battery.
+• Stops after seconds: Recharge fully, reduce pressure, and check for a jammed attachment or weak battery.

-- Won’t charge: Match voltage, amperage, and plug style before replacing the adapter.
+• Won’t charge: Match voltage, current rating, connector style, and the original device/charger label before replacing the adapter.

 Homitt Charger and Part Compatibility Table